Danr55/Indexd/README.md

-# Indexd: Index card App
+# 📚Indexd: Index card App

 Indexd is a web-based index card application designed to help users study more efficiently.
 It allows users to create their own decks of index cards and study them at their own pace.
 The app also includes a timer feature to help users manage their study sessions.